-"GNL" ground net lease and any other lease that we determine has characteristics of a ground net lease, including length of lease term, value to Combined Property Value, periodic rent escalations or percentage rent participations and triple net terms.
+"GNL" ground net lease and any other lease that we determine has characteristics of a ground net lease, including length of lease term, value relative to Combined Property Value, periodic rent escalations or percentage rent participations and triple net terms.

-"Ground Rent Coverage" with respect to a property subject to a GNL, the ratio of the Underlying Property NOI to the base rental payment due to us under the GNL for the initial twelve month period of the GNL, or for such other period as may be specified in this prospectus.
+"Ground Rent Coverage" with respect to a property subject to a GNL, the ratio of the Underlying Property

+NOI to the base rental payment due to us under the GNL for the initial twelve month period of the GNL, or for such other period as may be specified in this prospectus.
 Underlying Property NOI is based on information reported to us by our tenants without any independent investigation or verification by us.
+We are prohibited from publicly disclosing the Underlying Property NOI at One Ally Center pursuant to a confidentiality agreement with the tenant.
+We have estimated the Ground Rent Coverage for One Ally Center based upon available market information.